Friday, June 12, 2020

 The term is found 4 times in the Bible, all in the letters of the apostle John.
 Perhaps he coined the word (which is easy to do in Greek) or perhaps it was already in common use in his day.
 ‘His day’ is something we need to talk about.

 John wrote these letters in the year 98 on our calendar.
 He would have been pretty old by then; perhaps even 100 or more.
 He addresses those in the congregations to which he wrote as “young children”, which you’re allowed to do at that age.
 He'd spent nearly 70 years watching the growth of Christianity.
-He'd also begun seeing a disturbing trend away from the teachings he'd heard directly 'from the horse's mouth', during the three and a half years he'd spent in Jesus' company.
+He'd also begun seeing a disturbing trend away from the teachings he'd heard straight from the horse's mouth, during the three and a half years he'd spent in Jesus' company.

 One of those teachings, one of the things Jesus foretold very clearly, was that true Christianity was going to be polluted and watered down almost immediately after his death.
 Jesus gave a famous illustration about two roads, two gates: